 Parents are always welcome to visit the school.
 For the safety of those within the school and to avoid disruption of instructional time, all visitors are asked to check in at the main office upon arrival and comply with all applicable district policies and procedures.
-For specific appointments with teachers, counselors, administrators or other staff members, please call the office in advance 972-347-7300.
-When arriving on campus, all parents and other visitors will be required to show identification to be buzzed into the building.
-Upon entering all visitors will receive a visitor badge after checking in and be required to wear it until leaving campus.
+For specific appointments with teachers, counselors, administrators or other staff members, please call the office in advance 940-369-1400.
+When arriving on campus, all parents and other visitors should be prepared to show identification.